The art of balancing: Discussion with Simonas Poška

 S: That is a very difficult question.

-E: Ok, enough with philosophy.
+E: I think you will miss life.
+Ok, enough with philosophy.
 What are your next plans for this and the next year, concrete?
 Also your personal plans?

-E: And your personal life? your parents, your girl friend, your friends?
+E: And your personal life?
+Your parents, your girlfriend, your friends?

 E: Do you have many friends?